-Effective in 2020, play may be restarted with a defensive player closer than 5 yards to the player awarded possession (offensive players must still be at least 5 yards away).
-If a defender is within 5 yards of the player in possession, he may not defend the player in possession until that player reaches a distance of 5 yards from the defender or a technical foul results.
+Play may be restarted with a defensive player closer than 5 yards to the player awarded possession (offensive players must still be at least 5 yards away).
+If a defender is within 5 yards of the player in possession, he may not defend the player in possession until that player reaches a distance of 5 yards from the defender or a technical foul will be assessed.
 In addition, the defensive player must give the offensive player a direct path to the goal on the restart or a technical foul may result in some situations.
-This rule is identical to the 2020 NFHS restart rule for high school play.
+This rule is identical to the NFHS restart rule for high school play.
+Because this rule does not apply to 10U and under games, coaches are encouraged to teach new 12U players about this rule.